University of South Florida

 USF College of Public Health Associate Professor Lauri Wright has been going to Ghana for seven years now to work with the dietitians to prevent and treat malnutrition.
 But for the first time this summer, she brought a group of five USF graduate students as interns on the journey.

-The students traveled to Princess Marie Lois Hospital, which is the leading malnutrition treatment center in West Africa to learn alongside Ghanaian dieticians.
-The students learned about severe malnutrition, how to assess it and how to treat it.
+The students traveled to Princess Marie Lois Hospital, the leading malnutrition treatment center in West Africa, to learn alongside Ghanaian dieticians.
+The students learned about severe malnutrition, how to assess it, and how to treat it.
 The interns also learned about kwashiorkor, a disease caused by severe protein malnutrition.

-“They got to go out into the community and screen children for malnutrition,” Wright said.
-“They found one that met outpatient criteria, and one that actually needed to be admitted to the hospital.”
+“Students were able to go into the community and screen children for malnutrition,” Wright said.
+“They found one that met outpatient criteria and one that actually needed to be admitted to the hospital.”

 Dr. Wright with students and Ghana natives